CSS Functions and Mixins Module

 <type()> = type( <syntax> )

-The name of the resulting custom function is given by the <function-name>, the function parameters are optionally given by <function-parameter-list>, the function dependencies are optionally given by <function-dependency-list>, and the return type is optionally given by the <css-type> following the "returns" keyword.
+The name of the resulting custom function is given by the name of the <function-token>, the optional function parameters are given by the <function-parameter> values (defaulting to an empty set), and the optional return type is given by the <css-type> following the returns keyword (defaulting to *).

-If the <css-type> of a function parameter, function dependency, or custom function return value can be described by a single <syntax-component>, then the type() function may be omitted:
+If the <css-type> of a function parameter or return type can be described by a single <syntax-component>, then the type() function can be omitted:

 @function --foo(--a <length>) { /* ... */ }